miloulach/dieghernan.github.io/myprojects/PR-classint.md

 It is importat to note that, at the beginning of a new iteration, `values` are replaced by `head`.
 The underlying hypothesis is to create partitions until the `head` and the `tail` are balanced in terms of distribution.
-So the stopping criteria is satisfy when the last `head` and the last `tail` are evenly balanced.
+So the stopping criteria is satisfied when the last `head` and the last `tail` are evenly balanced.

 In terms of thresold, Jiang et al. (2013) set 40% as a good approximation, meaning that if the `head` contains more than 40% of the overall observatios the distribution is not considered heavy-